Kaolin clay (aka china clay) is an incredibly useful and versatile soft, white clay. It is used in the manufacture of porcelain and fine china.

 Pure Kaolin Clay Provides Natural Pest Control

-There are some kaolin products (Surround kaolinite clay) prepared for garden use that are mixed with pesticides and other undesirable ingredients.
+There are some kaolin products (Surrounding mineral kaolinite clay) prepared for garden use that are mixed with pesticides and other undesirable ingredients.

 This is not necessary for good control using this all-natural mineral, chemically inert clay.